simonebaracchi/ugly-rss-reader/README.md

 Reverse grep (as in grep -v); excludes items that match the pattern.

+  * `--tag-content=<pattern>`

+Will try the supplied regular expression against the article contents.
+If the regex contains capturing groups, the captured content will be printed on screen and saved in the database (for possible later use).
+It will parse HTML with regular expressions: use at your own risk.

+  * `--skip-untagged`

+Will ignore items whose content does not match the regex supplied with `--tag-content`.

   * `--1`

 Prints one news item and exits.